Skip to content

 Why it matters

-The interesting question for ops leaders is no longer whether MCP servers are real.
-AWS just shipped GA, GitHub has had one in production for months, and Pipedream has been operating a managed MCP since the 1.0 spec stabilized in late April.
-The question is what surface area each provider is racing to cover, and how fast.
+Whether MCP servers are real stopped being the question.
+AWS shipped GA, GitHub has run one in production for months, and Pipedream has operated a managed MCP since the 1.0 spec stabilized in late April.
+The live question is surface-area race: what each provider covers, and how fast.

 The Terraform toolset matters for a different reason.
 Most Azure teams already have Terraform somewhere in the picture.
 Adding aztfexport and conftest to the agent surface lets a coding agent take a live resource group and produce a policy-checked Terraform export, then iterate.
-We tested the beta.6 build against a 12-resource staging RG and got a clean export with three policy violations flagged, all real (a missing diagnostic setting and two tags out of policy).
+The conftest integration is the part to pilot first: it runs your existing policy rules against the generated plan, so an export surfaces drift such as missing diagnostic settings or out-of-policy tags before anything is applied.

 How to use it